awsdocs/amazon-elasticache-docs/doc_source/redis/CacheNodes.SupportedTypes.md

     **R3 node types:** `cache.r3.large`, `cache.r3.xlarge`, `cache.r3.2xlarge`, `cache.r3.4xlarge`, `cache.r3.8xlarge`

-You can launch general\-purpose burstable T3\-Standard cache nodes in Amazon ElastiCache\.
+You can launch general\-purpose burstable T3\-Standard and T2\-Standard cache nodes in Amazon ElastiCache\.
 These nodes provide a baseline level of CPU performance with the ability to burst CPU usage at any time until the accrued credits are exhausted\.
 A *CPU credit* provides the performance of a full CPU core for one minute\.

-Amazon ElastiCache's T3 nodes are configured as standard and suited for workloads with an average CPU utilization that is consistently below the baseline performance of the instance\.
+Amazon ElastiCache's T3 and T2 nodes are configured as standard and suited for workloads with an average CPU utilization that is consistently below the baseline performance of the instance\.
 To burst above the baseline, the node spends credits that it has accrued in its CPU credit balance\.
 If the node is running low on accrued credits, performance is gradually lowered to the baseline performance level\.
 This gradual lowering ensures the node doesn't experience a sharp performance drop\-off when its accrued CPU credit balance is depleted\.
 For more information, see [CPU Credits and Baseline Performance for Burstable Performance Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html) in the *Amazon EC2 User Guide*\.**

 The following table lists the burstable performance node types, the rate at which CPU credits are earned per hour\.
 It also shows the maximum number of earned CPU credits that a node can accrue and the number of vCPUs per node\.
 In addition, it gives the baseline performance level as a percentage of a full core performance \(using a single vCPU\)\.